DAAM

 Control plane reachableAgent uses live policies from the control plane and updates the disk cache

 Control plane down, cache existsAgent continues with cached policies.
-Health status reports "degraded"
+Health status stays healthy with control_plane_connected: false

 Control plane restoredAgent reconnects, receives latest policies, updates cache, drains buffered audit events